Course Outline

 - Methicillin (oxacillin)-resistant Staphylococcus Disk Test

-- Cefoxitin Surrogate Test, PBP2a, and Molecular Assays
+- Cefoxitin Surrogate Test

-- Factors predisposing infections with methicillin (oxacillin) resistant Staphylococcus aureus (MRSA) include:
+- Factors predisposing infections with methicillin (oxacillin)-resistant Staphylococcus aureus (MRSA) include:

 - Decreasing the risk of staphylococcal colonization of indwelling catheters in the future may involve:

-- Exfoliative Toxins Causing Staphylococcal Scalded-Skin Syndrome (SSSS)
+- Exfoliative Toxins Causing Staphylococcal Scalded-Skin Syndrome

-- The staphylococcal toxins causing the scalded skin syndrome (SSSS) act specifically at the site which involves the following layers of skin:
+- The staphylococcal toxins causing scalded skin syndrome (SSSS) act specifically at the site which involves the following layers of skin:

 - Tests that might help assess methicillin (oxacillin) resistance mechanisms in S. aureus include: